unparalleled-js/docs-1/connectors/coupa/introduction.md

 ## Working with the Coupa connector

 ### Objects
-Coupa data is grouped into objects and this is also reflected in our Workato connector.
-When you see objects in actions and triggers, you will be able to configure the object in question later on.
-We currently support the following objects.
+In Workato, we grouped Coupa data into objects in our actions and triggers.
+Objects refer to almost anything Workato currently supports in our Coupa actions or triggers.
+When selecting an action such as `Create Object`, you'll be prompted later on to clarify whether you want to create a purchase order or an invoice.
+We currently support the following objects in Coupa.

 <table class="unchanged rich-diff-level-one">
   <thead>